ARM-software/armnn/BuildGuideCrossCompilation.md

 cd $HOME/armnn-devenv
 '''

 #####Note: We are currently in the process of removing boost as a dependency to Arm NN.
 This process is finished for everything apart from our unit tests.
 This means you don't need boost to build and use Arm NN but you need it to execute our unit tests.
 Boost will soon be removed from Arm NN entirely.
-We also are deprecating support for Caffe and Tensorflow parsers in 21.02.
-This will be removed in 21.05.
+We have also removed support for Caffe and Tensorflow parsers from 21.05.

 ## Cross-compiling ToolChain
 * Install the standard cross-compilation libraries for arm64: